All the best tech deals in the January sales, from AirPods to new Xbox games

 Hisense QLED 65in A7G 4K UHD HDR smart TV with Alexa and Google Assistant: Was £999, now £649, Box.co.uk

-Electronics retailer Box has discounted dozens of TVs for Boxing Day, with savings of up to £700 to be found on top-rated 4K sets from 2021.
+Electronics retailer Box has discounted dozens of TVs for its January sales, with savings of up to £700 to be found on top-rated 4K sets from 2021.
 We don’t know how big your living room is, so we’ve picked out the 65in Hisense QLED screen here.
-You can poke around the Box site to find smaller or larger versions of the same set with a similar Boxing Day discount.
+You can poke around the Box site to find smaller or larger versions of the same set with a similar January sales discount.
 The A7G offers pin-sharp picture quality and comes equipped with the major streaming apps, while the adjustable feet mean you can make room for a sound bar, or position the set on a narrow TV unit.

 Fitbit sense: Was £279, now £179, Very.co.uk